 Many of my longtime readers probably know by now that major arteries such as Gravois or North Florissant were widened due to a bond issue passed by voters back in the first decades of the Twentieth Century.
 Amazingly, Gravois Avenue… Continue Reading

 Update: There was a water main break nearby in July of 2020.
 I imagine everyone in the St. Louis region, and perhaps even some outside, heard about the breakage of the 30 inch cast iron water main under Lindell Boulevard,… Continue Reading

 Where has this monument been hiding?
 It was dedicated in the 1970s, but I guess the recent renovations of the Gateway Mall has made it more obvious?
 There is another monument out in Cottleville.

 Update: The sale of the property mentioned in this post did not happen, but individual parcels are still for sale.
-Due to an eagle-eyed reader, I learned recently that the historic freedmen’s settlement of Westland Acres recently sold for a substantial amount of money.
-Inhabited by the descendants of freed slaves for generations, I suspect that property tax pressures finally… Continue Reading
+Due to an eagle-eyed reader, I learned recently that the historic freedmen’s settlement of Westland Acres recently sold for a… Continue Reading

 There are still remnants of the economic powerhouse that was once Crestwood Mall, such as the office building and strip mall across Watson Road, former Route 66, from the now vacant lot.